IRT Debrief Digest – Capt Steve Oddy – September 2023

 Off-airways Transit Altitudes.

 The Daventry/Birmingham/East Midlands CTA has a transition altitude of 6000ft and we are finding applicants who are unaware of the lower transition altitude found elsewhere.
 If a transit is flown initially above the TA then an IFR semi-circular level must be used.
 However, if the transit enters an area where the transition altitude is above the cruising level then an adjustment must be made such that the aeroplane is now flying at an IFR semi-circular altitude.
 This is especially important when approaching Compton on the return from Bournemouth to Oxford.
-Similarly, when departing from, say, Bristol, where the TA is 6000ft, applicants may be cleared initially to 5000ft altitude; on leaving CAS it is the applicant’s responsibility to adjust to a flight level to maintain compliance with IFR.
+Similarly, when departing from, say, Cardiff, where the TA is 6000ft, applicants may be cleared initially to 5000ft altitude; on leaving CAS it is the applicant’s responsibility to adjust to a flight level to maintain compliance with IFR.
 If an altitude is flown it must be at or below the TA for the area in which we are flying.
 Few applicants know what IFR actually are.